 My brother Jon and his wife were in Santa Barbara visiting this weekend.
 A lot of what we did while they were here was shopping.
-Saturday, we walked around State Street here, and they twisted my arm into buying a bunch of clothes.
+Saturday, we walked around State Street here, and they twisted my arm into buying a bunch of clothes and also toys we saw once in these bunny vibrator reviews.
 From there, we drove down to the outlet stores in Camarillo.
 In addition to more clothes, I ended up buying something else there.
 I’ve read a bunch of people rave about the Bose Quiet Comfort 3 noise canceling headphones, but hadn’t had a chance to try them.
 Bose had a store in the outlet mall.
 I went in and tried them twice.
 I checked Amazon on my phone to see if I could save shipping and tax.
 Nope, Amazon only has them through Bose as a partner.
 So I bought them, factory renewed for $50 cheaper.
 They’re incredible.
 The real test will be later this week when I fly to New York.

 Every Sunday in Santa Barbara, there’s an arts and crafts show along the street by the beach.
 I usually go whenever I have people visiting.
 It’s a nice way to spend a few hours.
 I’ve bought a few things there before, but usually nothing terribly big or expensive.
 This time I saw a painting that I had to have, and knew it would go perfectly on a wall in my house.
 The artist wasn’t around his area the first time I saw it.
 He still wasn’t there when we walked back by it again after lunch, and I figured it would be a lot more money than I wanted to spend, so we eventually kept walking.
 About 20 minutes later, I decided I had to go back and find him, so we did.
 It ended up being about 1/3 to 1/2 the price I thought it would be, so I bought it.
 I’m glad I did.